 Off Model: Some of her in-game sprites have a "rougher" feel to them compared to the other girls.
 Artwork in scenes, too, often depicts her as looking younger than the sprite.
 This is because, unlike the other characters, Emi had a rather significant redesign late in development, which meant that her art had to be finalized in a much shorter time than the rest of the cast.

-Older Than She Looks: She's actually a year older than Hisao, as she took a year off to relearn how to walk.
+Older Than She Looks: She's actually a year older than Hisao, as she took a year off to relearn how to walk, a fact that she only reveals to Hisao once she finally opens up to him fully.
 However, because of her short stature and youthful appearance, she looks younger than the other girls.

 One Head Shorter: Reacts very negatively when Hisao points this out to her, but she's quick to forgive.